Ruediga/MunkOS/README.md

 Future Operating System very early on in development for learning purposes with simplicity in mind.

-Currently, MunkOS only consists of a kernel (with very minimal functionality), supports the x86_64 architecture, and boots with the Limine Bootloader.
+Currently, MunkOS only consists of a kernel (with very minimal functionality), supports the x86_64 architecture for now, and boots with the Limine Bootloader.

 # Building

 You're going to have the least problems using Linux distro like Arch (or derivatives) (WSL may work too) to build from source yourself.
-Building requires the following packages, which you can install with your distros package manager (pacman, apt, apk, ...):
+Building requires the following packages, which you can install with your distros package manager (pacman, apt, nix, apk, ...):

+### Arch (& other pacman based distros)

-> sudo pacman -S gcc build-essential make xorriso gdisk mtools
+> sudo pacman -S git gcc build-essential make xorriso gdisk mtools

+### Ubuntu / Debian / Mint (& other apt based distros)

+> sudo apt install

-The following make-targets build the image / iso and run qemu
+The following make-targets build the image / iso and run it with a default qemu config

 ```sh
 run-iso-bios